 Skip to contents

-The function implements local testing procedures for testing mean differences between multiple functional populations.
+Implements local testing procedures for comparing the mean functions of multiple functional populations in a one-way or multi-way functional analysis of variance (FANOVA) framework.
 Functional data are tested locally and unadjusted and adjusted p-value functions are provided.
 The unadjusted p-value function controls the point-wise error rate.
 The adjusted p-value function can be computed according to the following methods:

 • global testing (controlling the FWER weakly)